timschmidt/llmterm/readme.md

-## llmterm keeps a history of your shell usage and offers suggestions
+## llmterm offers suggestions based on your shell usage
 ![llmterm screenshot](doc/screenshot.png)

 # cuda
-llmterm uses kalosm to interface with the LLM.
+The kalosm crate is used to interface with the LLM.
 Cuda support is enabled by default.
 To choose other inference methods, edit the Cargo.toml file and rebuild.

 # to build
 ```